- Home

 Our Philosophy

-We believe that Drama gives young people the opportunities to reflect on the world around them and develop their social, reflective and communicative skills as well as gain a practical understanding of how to engage an audience.
 Drama can be used as a powerful educational tool and theatre and movement have always been central to the development of a community’s identity and how individuals respond to each other.
 With this central philosophy in mind we have built a dynamic and successful department where our students feel empowered and liberated.
 We firmly believe in creating an environment where all students feel safe to take risks with their work.

 The main function of Drama in a secondary school is to enable students to learn about the world around them and to gain an understanding of the importance of risk-taking.
-Although we do not train actors we help Sixth Form students with university and Drama school applications and auditions when the need arises and many of our past students have undertaken degrees in related subjects and several recent graduates are now working as actors.
+Although we do not train actors we help Sixth Form students with university and drama school applications and auditions when the need arises and many of our past students have undertaken degrees in related subjects and several recent graduates are now working as actors.

 What we expect from our students